insertgroupname/pill_classification_node/README.md

 ```
 ### Color classification
 If you want to add more class for traning color data,
-	you can delete the file on
+	you can delete the file `training.data` in
 	```
 	pill_classification_node/server/pyfol/shape_predict/func/src/color_recognition_api/
 	```